Saint NameKonōn, gardener martyr in Magydos of Pamphylia : S00177

 Other lay individuals/ people

-There are at least three Anatolian saints, who bore the name Konon, and we do not know which one is referred to. *Konon, martyr of Isauria (south-eastern Asia Minor) was said to have lived in the times of the Apostles (1st/2nd c.).
+DiscussionThe inscription commemorates the fulfillment of a vow made to Saint Konon by four brothers.
+There are three Anatolian saints, who bore the name Konon, and we don't know which one is referred to. *Konon, martyr of Isauria (south-eastern Asia Minor) was said to have lived in the times of the Apostles (1st/2nd c.).
 He enjoyed the special protection of *Michael the Archangel and led a life of holiness.
 He was credited with working many miracles. *Konon of Magydos (Pamphylia, southern Asia Minor) was a gardener and martyr under the emperor Decius.
-It is claimed that he came from Nazareth and was a relative of Christ (if this declaration is to be taken literally, and not as a metaphor for the Christian religion, creating a bond between the followers and the Saviour). *Konon, martyr of Ikonion (Lycaonia, central Asia Minor) died under the emperor Aurelian (270-275).
-Philipp Pilhofer drew our attention to the fact that a March date, as restored in the inscription, may point to Saint Konon of Bidana as he was venerated on 5 and 6 March.
+It is claimed that he came from Nazareth and was a relative of Christ (if this declaration is to be taken literally, and not as a metaphor for the Christian religion, creating a bond between the followers and the Saviour). *Konon, martyr of Iconium (Lycaonia, central Asia Minor) died under the emperor Aurelian (270-275).